britram/rains-prototype/draft-trammell-rains-protocol.md

 preferred over less-specific.

 ## Notification Message Section body {#cbor-notification}

+[EDITOR'S NOTE: ensure it is clear everywhere that notifications are message sections too.]

 Notification Message Sections contain information about the operation of the RAINS protocol itself.
 A Notification Message Section body is a map which MUST